Julian Assange Endangered American Democracy. Now, His Prosecution Could Too

 The Assange indictment reverses those targets.
 “Assange, who did not possess a security clearance or need to know, was not authorized to receive classified information of the United States,” the indictment reads.

-“The underlying theme here is criminalizing the receipt or publication of classified information, which is what reporters do, particularly investigative reporters and national security reporters,” says Gabe Rothman, director of the Technology and Press Freedom Project at Reporters Committee for Freedom of the Press.
+“The underlying theme here is criminalizing the receipt or publication of classified information, which is what reporters do, particularly investigative reporters and national security reporters,” says Gabe Rottman, director of the Technology and Press Freedom Project at Reporters Committee for Freedom of the Press.
 “That theory is of great concern to journalists and newsgathering.”

 The larger concern is getting obscured behind two things in the Assange case.